 Laravel is the most popular and well-known PHP framework used by developers to develop websites and web applications.
-This post will discuss the best Laravel-based CMSs that you can use in 2022.
+This post will discuss the best Laravel-based CMSs that you can use in 2023 and beyond.
 We have chosen the most popular CMSs based on their popularity, scalability, security, and functionality.

 Best Laravel Based CMS and open-source applications that we should know!